 Needle/Wire Localization with Open Surgical Biopsy

 The area is then removed by a surgeon the same day with an open surgical biopsy.
 Needle/Wire placement is performed when the area of concern was seen on a mammogram and/or ultrasound and cannot be felt.
-Traditional open surgical biopsy requires a small inch incision in the breast and is performed by a surgeon.
+A traditional open surgical biopsy requires a small-inch incision in the breast and is performed by a surgeon.

 When the area of concern is removed, the tissue is usually x-rayed to confirm that the area in question has been removed.
 When this is complete, the entire specimen will be taken to the laboratory to be examined by the pathologist.
 The incision will be closed with suture material.
 This biopsy is usually done as an outpatient procedure.